OpenResearchInstitute/documents/README.md

 # documents
-This repository contains documentation for Phase 4 Ground project.
+This repository contains documentation for Open Research Institute projects.

-Documents are divided up into directories, which are described at https://www.phase4radio.org/docs/.